-The etiology of urethral injuries can commonly subdivide as anterior or posterior injuries.
+The etiology of urethral injuries can commonly be classified as anterior or posterior injuries.
 With some exceptions, anterior injuries involve a crushing mechanism, whereas posterior injuries involve sheering forces.
-Injury to anterior urethra is more common to motor vehicle trauma, straddle injuries, and blunt/penetrating trauma, whereas pelvic fractures and iatrogenic etiologies are more consistent with injury to the posterior urethra.
+Injury to the anterior urethra is more common motor vehicle traumas, straddle injuries, and blunt/penetrating trauma, whereas pelvic fractures and iatrogenic etiologies are more consistent with injury to the posterior urethra.

 In females, urethral trauma most commonly occurs as an obstetrical complication with 10.3 per 1000 vaginal deliveries resulting in some degree of urethral injury.
 Damage to the anterior urethra is more common in straddle injuries associated with motor vehicle trauma, whereas pelvic fractures are more consistent with injury to the posterior urethra.
-Other notable causes of urethral injuries include cases of penile fracture during vigorous sexual intercourse causing simultaneous urethral injury and less frequently, self-mutilation among psychiatric patients and foreign body associated injuries.
+Other notable causes of urethral injuries include cases of penile fracture during vigorous sexual intercourse causing simultaneous urethral injury, followed by foreign body associated injuries and self-mutiliation among psychiatric patients.

 Some sources suggest that up to 10% of patients involved in significant blunt or penetrating trauma have a urethral injury.
 Among these, young males, ages 11 to 25, present most commonly.
 Men are nearly ten times more likely to experience a urethral injury than women.
-Anatomically, females are at lower risk because of their comparatively shorter and more mobile urethra and the mobility of the uterus.
-Despite this gender advantage, the incidence of urethral injury among females with pelvic fractures is as high as 6%.
+Anatomically, females are at lower risk because of their comparatively shorter and more mobile urethra as well as the mobility of the uterus.
+Despite this gender advantage, the incidence of urethral injury among females with pelvic fractures is reportedly as high as 6%.

 Urethral injuries range from tissue contusions to complete open urethral transections.
 In the acute phase, local tissue swelling or urethral disruption can cause acute urinary retention.
 If not addressed, for instance, in an intubated patient, this retention can lead to hydronephrosis, acute kidney injury, or acute renal failure in extreme cases.
 For this reason, there is an overwhelming consensus to prioritize bladder decompression.
 To some extent, all urethral injuries cause scar tissue formation and, if significant enough, can lead to fibrosis, stenosis, and/or stricture formation.
-These can be benign or can potentially cause clinically significant urinary retention.
+These can be relatively benign or can potentially cause clinically significant urinary retention.

 The constellation of historical and physical exam findings associated with a urethral injury is rarely occult.
 Patients typically present with the recent history of trauma, urological surgery, or sudden onset of pain during intercourse.
 Physical examination findings suggestive of urethral injury include blood at the urethral meatus, pain or inability to void, pelvic instability, palpable bladder secondary to inability to void, scrotal or labial swelling, high-riding prostate, and a "butterfly" pattern of bruising on the perineum.
 A high index of suspicion should be maintained if the patient presents with any of these physical exam findings.
 Furthermore, in the traumatic setting, The American College of Surgeons, as a part of the advanced trauma life support (ATLS) guidelines, emphasizes the triad of blood at the urethral meatus, inability to void and a palpable bladder as a cause for evaluation of urethral injury.